 The church building was started in 1855 and was completed in 1857.
 It is a beautiful example of Gothic architecture constructed with local native limestone.
-Architect Thomas Walsh designed the building for a fee of $200 with total costs of $35,000.
-On May 15, 1859 the Rt.
+Architect Thomas Walsh designed the building for a fee of $200 with a total cost of $35,000.
+On May 15, 1859, the Rt.
 Rev. Peter Richard Kenrick, D.D.
-Archbishop of St. Louis, solemnly consecrated the church.
+Archbishop of St. Louis solemnly consecrated the church.
 The original spires were built in 1866 and in 1931 the first clock was installed.
 The original altar was constructed of wood.
 In 1902 T.G.
-Schrader and Sons of St. Louis constructed a more ornate altar of marble, plaster and wood.
+Schrader and Sons of St. Louis constructed a more ornate altar of marble, plaster, and wood.

 THE BISHOPS OF THE ALTON DIOCESE

 Below the church are the tombs of the first two bishops of the Diocese of Alton, Bishop Henry Damien Juncker, and Bishop Peter Joseph Baltes.
 The third and last bishop, Bishop James Ryan, is buried in St. Patrick’s Cemetery.